Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Nucleotide

-Answer is D: A nucleoside is a nucleotide without a phosphate group.
+Answer is D: A nucleoside is a nucleotide without a phosphate group. - The nucleus of the cell contains the master nucleic acid:

 A. DNA